christophebe/crawler.ninja/README.md

   /**
    *  this callback is called for each link found in an html page
-   *  @param  : the uri of the page that contains the link
+   *  @param  : the url of the page that contains the link
-   *  @param  : the uri of the link to check
+   *  @param  : the url of the link to check
    *  @param  : the anchor text of the link
    *  @param  : true if the link is dofollow
    *  @return : true if the crawler can crawl the link on this html page